jeffhandley/strickland/docs/Validators/compare.md

 # Built-In Validator: compare

 The `compare` validator is quite similar to the `letter` validator we've built in our examples.
-In fact, it only has one additional feature.
-It accepts a function for the `compare` prop so that the compare value can be fetched at the time of validation even more easily than providing it as a validation-time prop.
-Of course, the comparison value can still be provided to either the validator factory or the validation context.

-## Parameters

-* `compare`: The value to compare against
+In fact, it only has one additional behavior.
+If the value being validated is `null`, `false`, an empty string, or another falsy value other than `0`, then the result will always be valid.
+This respects the rule of thumb described in the notes for the [required](./required.md) validator.

-## Result Properties
+## Named Props

-* `compare`: The value that was compared against
+* `compare`: The value compared against

 ## Usage